Are Red Light Cameras Legal? State-By-State (September 2025)

 States That Do Not Allow Red Light Cameras

 Not all states support the use of traffic enforcement cameras.
-As of May 2025, red-light cameras are illegal in 8 states: Maine, Mississippi, Montana, New Hampshire, South Carolina, South Dakota, Texas, and West Virginia.
+Currently, red-light cameras are illegal in 8 states: Maine, Mississippi, Montana, New Hampshire, South Carolina, South Dakota, Texas, and West Virginia.
 These states prohibit the use of red-light cameras.

 States Without Clear Red Light Camera Laws